Award-winning Producer / Director / Writer / Editor /

 He is a member of several Guilds, and has directed three features of his own,

 many movies and television shows, and one hit radio series.

 He is an authority on raising money, designing camera shots for maximum

 storytelling, and getting great performances from actors, on any size budget.

-is in your area.
-Sam just asks you record his talk, and provide him a copy.
+when he is in your area.
+Please record his talk, and give him a copy.

 To book Sam Longoria for a speaking engagement, call 323-472-5685